 What you need to know about Foreclosure

 Are you experiencing financial difficulties and concerned about your ability to make your mortgage payments?
 Georgia Department of Community Affairs (DCA) is working to provide home owners information and assistance to prevent foreclosure through HomeSafe Georgia and other foreclosure prevention programs.
-DCA is in partnership with a network of nonprofit housing counseling agencies with certified housing counselors who will help you review your living expenses and provide options to reduce expenses while concentrating your resources to bring your mortgage currrent.
+DCA is in partnership with a network of nonprofit housing counseling agencies with certified housing counselors who will help you review your living expenses and provide options to reduce expenses while concentrating your resources to bring your mortgage current.

 Frequently Asked Questions